 The first step was coming up with the booth concept and layout.
 Once we had a solid game-plan, it was time to get the booth underway and get cracking onto the patch designs and the gifts for the OG’s.

 The patches were the easy part as I had already made a million of these before.
-I sketched them out, tidied them up and sent them off to be made.
 The patches were going to be used as a live ‘embellishing’ activation - with punters being able to pick n’ choose their favourite patches and have them affixed to their new, new era cap!

 The gifts - not as easy.
-For some insane reason, I was fixated on the idea of making something out of wood, which lead me to buying a laser engraver.
-This said, I/we had NO idea how to actually use one but I was adamant that we could figure it out and my vision would come to life - and it did.
+For some insane reason, I was fixated on the idea of making something out of wood, which had me buying a laser engraver.

-Once I had designed the plaques, it was time to turn the laser on and figure out how TF to use it.
+Once I had designed the plaques, it was time to turn the laser on and figure out how TF to use it (I had never seen or used one prior).
 Fast-forward many stressful, confusing hours and a day or 2 of no sleep, we figured it out.
-Once we had the artwork etched, it was time to get my hands dirty - with hand-cutting them out, sanding smooth, timber staining & sealing.
+Once we had the artwork etched, it was time to get my hands dirty - with hand-cutting them out, sanding smooth, timber staining & sealing!

 Once the gifts were finished and the patches had arrived it was time to head down to Sydney for the finishing touches on the booth.
 As usual, the patches arrived late - which left me less than 24 hours to complete the booth.

 We bumped in early AM to get the booth setup, make sure the patch embellishment station was ready and we were good to go!
 Once the event started, I kicked off the live painting of the outside of the booth.
 As usual the event was absolutely bustling so was as fun as it was tiring ha ha.